makrai/notes/krishna-2409-rag.md

   * requirements: understand user queries, retrieve relevant information, and synthesize coherent and accurate responses.
 Given the increasing real-world
 * comprehensive evaluation becomes crucial.
 To this end,
-* we propose FRAMES (Factuality, Retrieval, And reasoning MEasurement Set), a
+* we propose FRAMES (Factuality, Retrieval, And reasoning MEasurement Set)
   * tests LLMs' ability to provide factual responses, assess retrieval capabilities, and evaluate the reasoning required to generate answers
   * previous work has provided datasets and benchmarks to eval these in isolat